Soumyajit-2808/soumyajit-2808/README.md

 ## Goals

-- Build production-quality backend projects
+- Build production-ready backend applications
-- Learn databases, Docker and cloud technologies
+- Develop strong software engineering fundamentals
 - Become a Backend Software Engineer

 ---

-## GitHub Stats
+## About This GitHub

-Most of my repositories represent projects from my Backend Engineering Journey, where I build real applications while learning new concepts.
+This GitHub documents my Backend Engineering Journey.

+Each repository represents a project that I build while learning new concepts.
+My goal is to focus on writing clean code, following good development practices, and steadily improving with every project.